hunter-teacher-cert/cohort-3-summer-work-Kmaschm/methods/06_scaffold_activity.md

 ## Instructions for activity

+You will be drawing a colorful design made of rectangles or squares, circles or ovals, and lines, then coding your design.

 Draw your design plan on your coordinate grid paper or on coordinate grid slides (see Google classroom)!
 [Coordinate grid paper & digital copy provided to all.]

 At least: